The

 Monster Movie Classics Promo set.
 Six promos (P1-P6), mentioned here because they feature movies not included in original set.
 See Set Profile.

 Monster Movie Classics 2, The Attack of the Killer "B" Films!
 (Reed, 1997) Featuring the monster flicks of the 40s, 50s and 60s that were small in budget but BIG in imagination.
 Fun fright flicks include Plan Nine From Outer Space, Frozen Dead, Beast with a Million Eyes and many more!
-Set features a special two color process that creates a dramatic 3-D effect, making many of the monsters jump off the card (scary!).
-But fear not: no 3-D glasses are required...
-50 card series limited to just 2,000 numbered sets.
+Set features a two color process (like the old time Horror Monster series) that creates a 3-D effect.
+The backs tell about each movie.
 Retail $15.
 See Set Profile.

 Monster Movie Classics 2 Promo Set: Three card promo set to the above series, mentioned here because they have photos not seen in the regular set.
 All three retail: $3.95.
 See Set Profile.